derekasola/Derekasola.github.io/essays/smartQuestions.md

    Header: "How to have only one person on a webpage, the others go on a waiting screen"
    ---
-   This header gives little detail into how they want it done,
+   This header gives little detail into how they want it done, language, or framework.

   Body: